magento/devdocs/guides/v2.2/cloud/docker/docker-development-testing.md

 ### Run all tests

-There is a different script, or set of scripts, to run all available tests for each version of PHP.
+The following list provides the commands to run all available tests for each version of PHP.

 -  **PHP 7.0**